While selecting the best software for your needs is important, it is absolutely critical to avoid purchasing the wrong software.

 Wayferry interviews references.
 If our research identifies customers not supplied by the vendor, they can be interviewed.

-If the provisionally selected product passes the audit and reference checks, the software selection decision is confirmed.
+If the provisionally selected product passes the RFP verification and reference checks, the software selection decision is confirmed.
 You purchase the software knowing exactly how well it will meet your particular needs.

 Phase 4: Post-Purchase

 Information collected during the software selection is used in five places:

 Realistic project schedules

 1) The implementation project manager uses evaluation data to prepare realistic project estimates and schedules.

 2) No software is perfect.
 The evaluation identifies all areas where the selected product does not adequately meet requirements.
 The project manager then proactively allocates additional resources to prevent these areas from causing implementation delays.